 A frank, judgement-free guide for adults (18+) Choosing Your First Dildo Size.

-📊 Quick Stats at a Glance
+Quick Stats At A Glance

 |---|---|

-| Average erect penis length (global studies) | 5.1–5.5 inches |
+| Average erect penis length | Around 5.1 to 5.5 inches in global studies. |

 Buying your first dildo is exciting, a little nerve-wracking, and surprisingly more complicated than people expect.
 Walk into any well-stocked adult retailer (or scroll through an online catalogue) and you’ll be met with a wall of silicone, glass, and steel in every shape, length, and colour imaginable.
 Where on earth do you start?